 Conventional or body-powered arm prosthesis is so-described because it is operated with body power alone, and is not externally powered.
 Conventional or body-powered prostheses are the most durable prostheses.
 They are also moderate in cost and weight.
-However, body-powered prosthesis is less cosmetically pleasing than myoelectrically-controlled type and also requires more gross limb movement.
+However, a body-powered prosthesis is less cosmetically pleasing than myoelectrical-controlled type and also requires more gross limb movement.

 A myoelectric prosthesis uses muscle contraction as a signal to activate and control the prosthesis.
 Batteries and motors are used to operate these prostheses.
 There are two different types of controls systems available in these prostheses: myoelectric and switch control.
 A myoelectrically-controlled prosthesis uses signals from the muscle to activate the prosthesis.
 It detects electrical activity from limb muscles, with surface electrodes.